SENG330/course/exercises/exercise-detail.md

  - manage recipes
  - keep track of movies watched
  - a list of players in hockey
- - the whales from previous assignments.
+ - the whale scenarios from previous assignments.

 You must use design techniques we have discussed in the class.
 Play uses the MVC pattern, and you should dive into its architecture as part of the assignment.